-Trenton Arts at Princeton (TAP) is the University's coordinator of arts outreach activities in the Greater Trenton area.
-TAP is a collaboration between the Department of Music, Lewis Center for the Arts, and Pace Center for Civic Engagement.
-As TAP Program Manager, Lou has three primary responsibilities: 1) running TAP's Saturday Morning Arts program, through which Trenton students and Princeton student volunteers can participate in Trenton Youth Orchestra, Singers, or Dancers; 2) supervising TAP's collaborative projects, including the Neighborhood Project, Princeton University Concerts' educational outreach program; and 3) advising the Trenton Arts Fellows, a group of Princeton students who are designing and implementing arts service projects in collaboration with the Trenton Public Schools.
+renton Arts at Princeton (TAP) is the University's coordinator of co-curricular arts outreach activities in the Greater Trenton area.
+As TAP Program Manager, Lou has three primary responsibilities: 1) running the Saturday Morning Arts program, through which Trenton students and Princeton student volunteers can participate in Trenton Youth Orchestra, Singers, Dancers, or Theater; 2) developing Collaborative Projects with campus partners, who range from Princeton University Concerts to ODUS; and 3) advising the Trenton Arts Fellows, a group of Princeton students who serve as Student Leaders for the Saturday Morning Arts groups and gather weekly to discuss issues relating to the arts, equity, and education.

 Originally from San Bernardino, CA, Lou is a 2019 graduate of Princeton University, where he received his bachelor's degree (summa cum laude, Phi Beta Kappa) in Music with Certificates in Conducting Performance and American Studies.
-While a student, he served as Founder/Director of the Trenton Youth Orchestra, Associate Conductor of the Princeton University Sinfonia, Outreach Director of the Princeton Chamber Music Society, and Founder/Director of the TCHS-Princeton University Collaborative Concert Series.
-He also studied conducting with Dr. Ruth Ochs.
-A strong advocate for accessible music education, in January 2019 Lou was invited by Princeton University Concerts to participate in a panel discussion on El Sistema, Venezuela's publicly-financed music education program, alongside Maestro Gustavo Dudamel and Anne Fitzgibbon of the Harmony Program.
-He also maintains a strong interest in politics, having served as an op-ed columnist for the Daily Princetonian and an intern in both local and national government.
+While a student, he founded the Trenton Youth Orchestra, studied conducting with Dr. Ruth Ochs, and conducted several different ensembles, including the Princeton University Sinfonia, Orchestra, and pit orchestras for the Princeton University Players.
+A strong advocate for accessible music education, in January 2019 Lou was invited by Princeton University Concerts to participate in a panel discussion on El Sistema alongside Maestro Gustavo Dudamel and Anne Fitzgibbon of the Harmony Program.
+He also maintains a strong interest in politics, having interned in both local and national government.

 A.B. in Music (summa cum laude, Phi Beta Kappa), Princeton University